 Our common stock repurchase program has been in place since August 2004.
 In the aggregate, our Board of Directors has authorized us to repurchase \$6.2 billion of our common stock under the program.
 Under the program, we may repurchase outstanding shares of our common stock from time to time in the open market and through privately negotiated transactions.

 Unless terminated earlier by resolution of our Board of Directors, the repurchase program will expire when we have repurchased all shares authorized under the program.
-As of May 5, 2018, we had repurchased a total of approximately 147.0 million shares of our common stock for approximately \$5.4 billion under this program.
-As of May 5, 2018, an additional \$792.5 million remains available for repurchase under the current authorized program.
+As of August 4, 2018, we had repurchased a total of approximately 147.0 million shares of our common stock for approximately \$5.4 billion under this program.
+As of August 4, 2018, an additional \$792.5 million remains available for repurchase under the current authorized program.
 The repurchased shares are held as authorized but unissued shares of common stock.
-In connection with the Acquisition, we have temporarily suspended our share repurchase program.
-While we do not plan to resume share repurchases in the near term, we expect to continue repurchasing our common stock over the long-term.
+In connection with the Acquisition, we had temporarily suspended our share repurchase program.
+On August 21, 2018, the Board of Directors approved an increase to the current authorization for the stock repurchase program by an additional \$2.0 billion to \$8.2 billion in the aggregate.
 We also, from time to time, repurchase shares in settlement of employee minimum tax withholding obligations due upon the vesting of restricted stock units.